Recycling augmented Lagrangian preconditioner in an incompressible fluid solver: Surface Navier--Stokes problem and its discretization

-but this particular choice has little effect on the properties of the resulting linear systems.
 The fourth term in \eqref{discrete} is the surface analogue of the grad-div stabilization~\cite{olshanskii2002low,olshanskii2004grad}.
-We further set the grad-div stabilization parameter

-unless it is stated otherwise and write $\gamma = \widehat{\gamma}$ to simplify the notation.
+We further set $ \widehat{\gamma}=1 $ unless it is stated otherwise and write $\gamma = \widehat{\gamma}$ to simplify the notation.
+We do not study the dependence of optimal $\gamma$ on other parameters of the finite element formulation.
+It is known~\cite{olshanskii2009grad} that there is a wide range of quasi-optimal $\gamma$-s, where the solution quality is almost insensitive to the variation of the parameter.
+Hence $\gamma$ can be taken smaller or larger depending on other considerations.
+For simplicity we adopt $\gamma=1$ for the full AL approach and mesh-dependent $\gamma$ for the modified AL approach; see the next section.
 It is interesting that no other stabilization was found to be necessary for computations with high Reynolds numbers.
 A possible explanation is that tangential flows do not produce boundary layers (on a closed surface) and, in addition, the grad-div term by itself is known to dissipate excessive energy in under-resolved simulation~\cite{olshanskii2009grad,john2010numerical}.

 We conclude this section noting that the implementation requires the integration of polynomial functions over $\Gamma$.
 In practice this is avoided by approximating $\Gamma$ by some $\Gamma_h$ which admits exact quadrature rules.
 The quantification of the introduced geometric inconsistency in the case of the Stokes problem and $\vect P_k$--$P_{k-1}$, $k=2,3,\dots$, trace elements is given in \cite{jankuhn2020error}.